unreality/nCryptAgent/README.md

 ## Known Issues

-* Sometimes the PIN prompt does not obtain focus correctly and will popup in the background
+* Sometimes the PIN prompt does not obtain focus correctly and will popup in the background.
-*
+* Sometimes the 'Copy' buttons do not correctly copy to clipboard.